Nithin-MSS/crypto-stock-trading-system/README.md

 🟡 Sideways

-Stock signals are context-aware of market bias
+Individual stock signals are adjusted using market bias

-🤖 Generic AI Trading Assistant
+🤖 AI Trading Assistant (Rule-Based)

 No APIs, no LLMs, no cost

-Answers questions such as:
+Fully data-grounded (reasons only over live ML outputs)

+Supports questions like:

 What is the market trend?